The Prince and the Pauper (1990 film): Plot

 Upon being informed about the carriage incident by one of his guards, Pete realizes that he cast out the real prince by mistake and that the latter has seen the corruption going on outside.
 Mickey, still dressed as the prince, is called to see the king, who is now dying.
 Mickey enters the room of the dying king, who tells him he must take his royal birthright and become his new successor, unaware that who he's talking to isn't his son.
 Mickey decides to find and inform the prince as quickly as possible, but Pete blackmails Mickey to work for him by threatening to kill a captured Pluto.
 Meanwhile, the prince hears the bells announcing the death of his father and realizes that he must return immediately to the palace.
-However, Pete captures the prince and detains him and Donald (who, unaware of the switch, recognizes the prince despite his pauper clothes) in the dungeon, where Pete announces his plot to install Mickey as a puppet ruler and have the prince executed during the coronation, thereby allowing Pete to take full control of the kingdom beneath the shadows.
+But Pete captures the prince and locks him and Donald (who, unaware of the switch, recognizes the prince despite his pauper clothes) in jail, where Pete announces his plot to install Mickey as a puppet ruler and have the prince executed during the coronation, thereby allowing Pete to take full control of the kingdom beneath the shadows.
 Fortunately, Goofy disguises himself as an executioner to help Donald and the prince escape the cell and run to the coronation chamber.
-While Mickey tries to postpone being crowned by the archbishop, the prince arrives and reveals himself and Pete's plot to everyone.
+While Mickey tries to postpone being crowned by the owl archbishop, the prince arrives and reveals himself and Pete's plot to everyone.
 The prince engages into a sword fight with Pete while Donald and Goofy free Pluto and entangle Pete's soldiers in a fallen chandelier.
 Mickey and the prince defeat Pete and his men by having them to fall out of a window, but the archbishop is still confused as he doesn't know whom to crown until Pluto recognizes Mickey.
 The real prince is crowned the new king, and he happily appoints Mickey (as a new member of the royal court) and Goofy (as the new captain of the guard) while ruling for many years with justice and compassion for all.